Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{idelink} (SL) is a 3rd Generation Partnership Project (3GPP) standardized technology that enables direct user-to-user communications, without the assistance of the traditional cellular network \cite{weerackody2023needs}.
-Current SL (Release 16) has evolved from the Device-to-Device (D2D) communications defined in Release 12 for proximity services (ProSe) to support public safety applications \cite{firstnet}.
-Per Release 16, SL operates in modes 1 and 2, where both modes support direct communication among multiple User Equipment (UEs).
-The key difference: in mode 1, the resources used by the UE-to-UE link are allocated by the base station (gNB), whereas in mode 2, a common resource pool is autonomously shared between the UEs without the coordination from the gNB.
+\IEEEPARstart{S}{idelink} (SL) is a 3rd Generation Partnership Project (3GPP) standardized technology that enables direct user-to-user communications, without the assistance of traditional cellular networks \cite{weerackody2023needs}.
+Current SL (Release 16) has evolved from the Proximity Services (ProSe) protocol, defined in Release 12 to support public safety applications, \cite{firstnet}.
+As of Release 16, SL operates in modes 1 and 2, supporting direct communication among multiple User Equipment (UEs).
+The key difference: in mode 1, the resources used by the UE-to-UE link are allocated by the base station (gNB), whereas in mode 2, resources are selected autonomously without any gNB coordination.

-SL provides support for mission-critical data connectivity needs with Ultra-Reliable Low-Latency Communications (URLLC) requirements.
-These characteristics are also useful in a variety of other scenarios – such as coverage extension to planned cellular networks, Vehicle-to-Everything (V2X) networks, and communications for high-end sensory devices on first-responder personnel – leading to interests in further expanding SL scope.
-Clearly, SL can also potentially support the formation of local-area, ad-hoc networks in the absence of cellular infrastructure (e.g., remote areas or difficult propagation environments such as underground, undersea, or airborne).
-All such new applications also bring new technical challenges for network formation over SL, e.g., the necessity to re-architect key primitives such as neighbor discovery, authentication, acquisition, etc.\cite{weerackody2023needs} that remain as important challenges.
-In view of these emergent applications, 3GPP is currently considering several study items in Release 18 to further enhance SL technology \cite{3gpp.37.885}.
+A promising application for SL is support for mission-critical data connectivity needs with Ultra-Reliable Low-Latency Communications (URLLC) requirements.
+These characteristics are helpful in various scenarios, such as Vehicle-to-Everything (V2X), various first-responder use, and industrial IoT, leading to continued interest in expanding SL scope.
+SL mode 2 supports the formation of local-area, ad-hoc networks without cellular infrastructure (e.g., remote areas or complex propagation environments such as underground, undersea, or airborne).
+All such applications also bring new technical challenges for network formation over SL, e.g., the necessity to re-architect key primitives such as neighbor discovery, authentication, and efficient channel acquisition \cite{weerackody2023needs}.
+Because of this, enhancements to the current SL continue to be an active topic in 3GPP Rel-18/Rel-19 with several study items \cite{3gpp.37.885}.